JuliaMath/Sobol.jl/README.md

-Note, however, that generally it is not recommended to skip (arbitrary) number of points since this can ruin the digital net property and lead to worse convergence (as illustrated in [Owen, 2021](https://arxiv.org/abs/2008.08051) for the common proactice of dropping the initial point).
+Note, however, that generally it is not recommended to skip (arbitrary) number of points since this can ruin the digital net property and lead to worse convergence (as illustrated in [Owen, 2021](https://arxiv.org/abs/2008.08051) for the common practice of dropping the initial point).

 `skip` returns `s`, so you can simply do `s = skip(SobolSeq(N))` or similar.

-Note, however, that generally it is not recommended to skip arbitrary

 ## Example